First is Leeds Market

 – B&M fabrics (Row E) – massive cotton selection, some rayon, denim, wool, jersey, crepe and chiffon.
 Hardly any lace.
 Really nice staff and low prices.

 – Fletchers Fabrics sort of – previously in the 1904 hall but the owner went bankrupt.
 Remaining stock now sold alongside furnishing fabric.
 They occasionally have some designer/brand fabric e.g. roald dahl or makower.

 The lower left end of the market nearest the outdoor section of the market.

-– Jack’s Fabrics (Row G & H) – Looks like a made to measure net curtain shop at first but has TWO bargain £1.50 sections with random things in (if nothing else, good muslin fabric), plus lots of nice wool and jersey and satin.
+– Jack’s Fabrics (Row G & H) – Looks like a made to measure net curtain shop at first but has a bargain £1.50 section with random things in (if nothing else, good muslin fabric), plus lots of nice wool and jersey and satin.
 Nice rayon prints and well priced remnants.

 Finally, B&M have just opened up a proper shop on George street just outside the market to house some habby/knitting supplies and some of the fabrics since they’ve grown too big.
 If they’re low on stock in one spot it’s probably at the other.
 And they take card payments!

 All the market based places and the new B&M store are marked on the attached map.
 And google maps shows you how close Samuel Taylors (next stop on the list) is to the market (less than a 2min walk!)